moris96/group-tumblr/README.md

 # Product Description:

+### You were probably looking for Tumblr and you tumblE onto here.

 This project is a modern re-imagining of Tumblr.com.
 It includes a full suite of CRUD (Create, Read, Update, Delete) capabilities, allowing you to easily create, edit, view, and delete posts with ease.

 ## Developers: